One of the biggest issues in content marketing today is the problem of rehashed pieces of content.

 4. Check your industry forums and comments on the topics you’re writing on

 These comments could be on posts you wrote or those written by other people.

-Sometimes, readers ask questions and make statements in comment the comment sections of posts, and those questions sometimes reveals what a lot of other people are looking for answers to.
+Sometimes, readers ask questions and make statements in comment sections of posts, and those questions sometimes reveal what a lot of other people are looking for answers to.

 The same applies to your industry forums or communities.
 Folks in your space usually use forums to ask questions that confuse them or that they want to learn more about.